The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Carrousel decomposition and lifting

 Here $\alpha_\kappa,\beta_\kappa,\gamma_\kappa$ are chosen so that $\alpha_\kappa<|a_{kj}|-\gamma_\kappa<|a_{kj}|+\gamma_\kappa<\beta_\kappa$ for each $j=1,\dots,t$.
 Again, if the $\epsilon$ of our Milnor ball is small enough the sets $ B_\kappa$ will be disjoint for different $\kappa$, and each is again bilipschitz equivalent to some $B(F,\phi,p_k)$ with $\phi$ of finite order.
-The closure of the complement in $V$ of the union of the $B_\kappa$'s is again a union of pieces bilipschitz equivalent to some $A(q,q')$ or some $B(D^2,id,q)$.
+The closure of the complement in $V_j$ of the union of the $B_\kappa$'s is again a union of pieces bilipschitz equivalent to some $A(q,q')$ or some $B(D^2,id,q)$.

-The carrousel picture is the picture of the intersection of this decomposition with the plane $x=\epsilon$.
-Figure \ref{fig:carrousel} shows this picture for a discriminant $\Delta_j$ having two branches with Puiseux expansions respectively $y=ax^{4/3}+bx^{13/6}+\ldots$ and $y=cx^{7/4} + \ldots$ .
-Note that the intersection of a piece of the decomposition of $V$ with the disk $V\cap \{x=\epsilon\}$ will usually have several components.
+The carrousel picture is the picture of the intersection of this decomposition of the cone $V_j$ with the plane $x=\epsilon$.
+Figure \ref{fig:carrousel} shows this picture for a discriminant $\Delta_j$ having two branches with Puiseux series expansions up to their contact exponents respectively $y=ax^{4/3}+bx^{13/6}$ and $y=cx^{7/4}$.
+Note that the intersection of a piece of the decomposition of $V_j$ with the disk $V_j\cap \{x=\epsilon\}$ will usually have several components.

-Consider the incidence graph $T_j$ for the decomposition of $V$, with the vertices for $B$- and $D$-pieces weighted by their corresponding $q$'s.
-It is a tree, with a root representing $A_1$.
-We delete vertices corresponding to the $A(q,q')$ pieces other than $A_1$, since the presence of such pieces can be seen from edges between vertices with different $q$-weights.

-For example, in the situation where $\Delta_j$ is connected, this graph $T_j$ is a string with leaves corresponding to the $D_k$'s attached at the non-root vertices (we mark the root vertex as a filled dot and the piece $D_{r+1}$ which contain a component of the discriminant with a cross):